MRiffiAslett/TensorFlow-LS-InfoGAN/README.md

 # LS-GAN-TF

-This repository contains the TensorFlow implementation of the Least Squares Generative Adversarial Network (LS-GAN) with an InfoGAN extension.
+This repository contains some experiments of mine with Least Squares Generative Adversarial Networks (LS-GAN) with an InfoGAN extension.
 LS-GAN aims to generate high-quality images by minimizing the Pearson χ2 divergence, and the InfoGAN extension allows for disentangled representation learning in an unsupervised manner.

 ## Prerequisites